papir805/ElectroniCart-Sales-Analysis/README.md

 **These patterns were more volatile in 2020 and 2021**, likely due to the increased number of people being home when COVID lockdowns were in full effect, but **sales before COVID-19 in 2019 and after COVID-19 in 2022 show similar sales levels, indicating that consumer purchasing behavior may have returned to normal** ([figure 2](./images/sales_by_year.png)).

 ## Loyalty Program ([SQL Queries](./sql_queries/avg_days_between_orders.sql))
-**When first being introduced in 2019, loyalty program customers underperformed compared to non-loyalty customers, although this switches in 2021 and carries into 2022**.
+**When first introduced in 2019, loyalty program customers underperformed compared to non-loyalty customers, although this switches in 2021 and carries into 2022**.
 Now, loyalty customers have higher total sales and more sales volume than non-loyalty customers  ([figure 3](./images/loyalty_hist_total_sales_and_sales_volume.png)).

-Although total sales and sales volume dropped from 2021 to 2022 for both types of customer, loyalty customer's AOV has been more resilient to change.
-From 2020 to 2021, AOV decreased by 24% for non-loyalty customers, yet increased by 10% for loyalty customers, and between 2021 and 2022, AOV decreased an additional 24% for non-loyalty customers, while only dropping by 2% for loyalty customers.
+Although total sales and sales volume dropped from 2021 to 2022 for both customer types, loyalty customers' AOV has been more resilient to change.
+From 2020 to 2021, AOV decreased by 24% for non-loyalty customers yet increased by 10% for loyalty customers.
+Between 2021 and 2022, AOV fell an additional 24% for non-loyalty customers while only dropping by 2% for loyalty customers.
 On average, **loyalty customers now spend $30 more per order** ([figure 4](./images/loyalty_hist_aov.png)) **and place orders 60 days more quickly than non-loyalty customers**.

 # Refund Insights
 ![refunds_refund_rate_total_sales_aov](./images/refunds_refund_rate_total_sales_aov.png)